 Personal Care Attendant (PCA)

-If you require assistance beyond the service level provided under the origin-to-destination standard, you may travel with PCA.
+Any MTS Access passenger may travel with a PCA.
 A PCA typically assists with one (1) or more daily life activities such as providing personal care, performing manual tasks, or providing assistance with mobility or communication.
 A PCA may ride with you free of charge.
 While a PCA may travel without paying a fare, at least one (1) passenger must always pay a full fare.
 Two (2) passengers cannot claim each other as PCA to avoid fare payment.